vismit2000/Firewall-Rules-Prolog-Assignment/README.md

 ##Firewall Rules
-Assignment for Logic in Computer Science (CS F214) course at BITS Pilani.
+-Assignment for Logic in Computer Science (CS F214) course at BITS Pilani.
 Implementing rules for a Firewall (over a network) in Prolog language.

 ## User Interface
 - The top level procedure is printStatus(<’packetname’>)